-Termination of Aid: Students who are dismissed from the Law School for any reason are terminated from financial aid.
-Students who do not meet the Satisfactory Academic Progress Standards for Financial Aid Eligibility as of the end of the SAP Probation period will be terminated from financial aid until they are again in full compliance.
+Termination of Aid: Students who are dismissed from the law school for any reason are terminated from financial aid.
+Students who do not meet the Satisfactory Academic Progress Standards for Financial Aid Eligibility as of the end of the SAP probation period will be terminated from financial aid until they are again in full compliance.

-Readmit Policy: Students applying for readmission to the School are eligible for financial aid if: (1) they meet the SAP standards in effect at the time of readmission; or (2) after they have successfully completed the terms of their readmission.
+Readmit Policy: Students applying for readmission are eligible for financial aid if: (1) they meet the SAP standards in effect at the time of readmission; or (2) after they have successfully completed the terms of their readmission.
 This policy may not be appealed.
-Students who have not attended the Law School for 2 or more years prior to being readmitted are not required to do a SAP appeal.
+Students who have not attended the law school for 2 or more years prior to being readmitted are not required to do a SAP appeal.
 However, they must reapply with the Office of Admissions and they must remain eligible to receive Title IV funds.

-Reinstatement of Aid: Students who are terminated from the Law School and therefore from financial aid may submit an appeal for reinstatement when they have mitigating circumstances beyond their control that resulted in deficiencies that could not be made up.
+Reinstatement of Aid: Students who are terminated from the law school and therefore from financial aid may submit an appeal for reinstatement when they have mitigating circumstances beyond their control that resulted in deficiencies that could not be made up.
 Such circumstances include the student's injury or illness, death of a relative, or other special circumstances.
 In cases where the student and/or student's family lives in an area that has been officially declared a National Disaster Area, an appeal may be filed.

-Appeal forms for reinstatement to the Law School are available from the Associate Dean of Academic Affairs for students whose GPA is below a 1.9 after their first year.
-They are also available for 2nd year full-time students whose GPA is below a 2.0.
+Appeal forms for reinstatement to the law school are available from the Associate Dean of Academic Affairs for students whose GPA is below a 1.9 after their first year.
+They are also available for $2^{nd}$ year full-time students with a GPA below a 2.0.
 Appeals for reinstatement of eligibility are the responsibility of the student.
 The appeal must be submitted within the term for which reinstatement is requested.
 Appeals must specifically reflect the unique circumstances that were beyond the control of the student.
 The appeal should provide specific resolution to circumstances and supporting documentation as indicated on the appeal form.

-Students appealing for reinstatement of eligibility remain ineligible to receive aid, but may pursue participating in the Law School's Semester Installment Payment Plan through the Office of Student Accounts.
+Students appealing for reinstatement of eligibility remain ineligible to receive aid, but may pursue participating in the law school's Tuition Installment Payment Plan through the Bursar's Office.
 Students should be prepared with other resources to pay all educational expenses not covered by the Payment Plan.
-Students whose appeals are approved may have their eligibility for aid reinstated.
+Students with approved appeals may have their eligibility for aid reinstated.
 Financial aid may be awarded if the student meets routine eligibility criteria, subject to availability of funds.